-The reality for working mums is that the early starts and working day routine doesn’t change.
+The reality for working mums is that the early starts and working day routine don’t change.

 What does change is the need to make sure the kids are being looked after, entertained and cared for.

-This could be a mix of grandparents helping out, paid for childcare, holiday clubs, reciprocal playdates and the occasional wing and a prayer!
+This could be a mix of grandparents helping out, paid-for childcare, holiday clubs, reciprocal playdates, the occasional wing, and a prayer!

 So how best to deal with the annual joy of the long summer holidays?